We must increase public awareness of concussions and how they are treated. — Dr. Vincent Schaller, M.D. DABFM, CIC, Director of MAC Alliance

 Most of us never imagine that our lives could be impacted by a brain injury, but the BIAA reports that at least 2.8 million people sustain brain injury each year in the United States.
 We should all inform ourselves about how brain injuries occur, and how to reduce them.
-Awareness is so important if we want to reduce the number of incidents and keep our brains healthy.
+Awareness is also important if we want to reduce the number of incidents and keep our brains healthy.

-To help increase awareness about brain injuries during Brain Injury Awareness Month, we’ve updated our “Five Fast Facts About Concussions and Brain Health”.
+To help increase awareness about brain injuries during Brain Injury Awareness Month 2025, we’ve updated our “Five Fast Facts About Concussions and Brain Health”.

 1. Concussions Happen More Often Than You Think.